browserengineering/book/book/styles.md

 6-3 *Class selectors*.
 Any HTML element can have a `class` attribute, whose value is a space-separated list of that element's classes.
 A CSS class selector, like `.main`, affects all elements with the `main` class.
-Implement class selectors; give them priority 10.
+Implement class selectors; they should take precedence over tag selectors.
 If you've implemented them correctly, you should see syntax highlighting for the code blocks in this book.